diegopereiraeng/kubernetes-snapshot-extension/README.md

 If you want to monitor events only, use [Kubernetes Events Extension](https://github.com/Appdynamics/kubernetes-events-extension).
 If you are interested in automated metric collection for events and other cluster resources, this extensions is self-sufficient.
 The event collection is enabled by default.

 The extension automatically creates the dashboard below.
+The first attempt to create the dashboard is made after the number of seconds defined in the *dashboardCheckInterval* setting has passed since the first run of the extension.

 ![The Default Dashboard](https://github.com/sashaPM/kubernetes-snapshot-extension/blob/master/dashboard.png)